FrancescoSaverioZuppichini/electronics/pi-fan/README.md

 Code can be found inside `./code`, the cargo project is called `fan-pwm-controller`.

-The whole code is very small, variables can be changed on top.
-Fan will be trigger when the temperature is `>` than `60C`.
+The whole code is short, variables can be changed on top.
+The fan will be triggered when the temperature is `> 60C`.

 ```rust
 use sysfs_gpio::{Direction, Pin};